-The two populations hiding in your failed payment data
+What two populations hide in your failed payment data?

 When a Stripe payment fails, the billing system records a mechanical cause: expired card, insufficient funds, bank decline.
 What it does not record is whether the customer intends to stay.